-On it's website Apple states that: "If your AirPods or Charging Case get damaged accidentally, you can replace the damaged item for an out-of-warranty fee.
+On its website Apple states: "If your AirPods or Charging Case get damaged accidentally, you can replace the damaged item for an out-of-warranty fee.
 If you lose an AirPod or your Charging Case, we can replace your lost item for a fee.
 If we need to replace your AirPods or Charging Case, your replacement will be new or equivalent to new in performance and reliability."

 We suggest that you contact Apple or visit an Apple Store and ask for a replacement case.

-If you found your AirPods and discovered they were in the washing machine/toilet/garden then you might be interested to read our article all about whether Apple AirPods are waterproof here.
+If you found your AirPods and discovered they were in the washing machine/toilet/garden then you might be interested to read our article all about whether Apple AirPods are waterproof.

-If you want to know what devices are compatible with AirPods, read this.
+You may also want to know what devices are compatible with AirPods.